lpsinger/userguide/tutorial/receiving/classic.rst

 When you run this script you should receive a sample LIGO/Virgo/KAGRA GCN Notice every hour.
-For each event received it will print output that looks like what is shown in the :ref:`offline-testing` example below.
+For each event received it will print output that looks like what is shown in the :ref:`offline-testing-voevent` example below.

 .. note::
    ``gcn.listen`` will try to automatically reconnect if the network connection is ever broken.

-.. _offline-testing:
+.. _offline-testing-voevent:

 Offline Testing
 ---------------